 If you're a small business owner, chances are you're always on the lookout for ways to streamline your operations and save time.
 After all, time is money!
 That's where cloud-based platforms like wamo and Holvi come in.
 Both platforms offer digital invoicing, bookkeeping, and expense management tools to help small businesses keep up with their finances.
 But which one is right for your business?
 Let's take a closer look at both platforms to find out.

 Holvi is a cloud-based platform that was designed for small businesses, corporates and freelancers to run an international business.
 The platform specialises in invoicing, managing bookkeeping tasks and expense tracking.
 Established in 2011, the company was set up in Helsinki and has progressed since then to offer financial services to 35000+ business owners.

 On the other hand, wamo is a financial service provider and payments platform launched in the UK and available everywhere that enables anyone with a legitimate business to open a business account.
 It has recently gained popularity among small business owners and corporates for its competitive prices, customer service and versatile set of financial services, including the ability to create multiple accounts with a both EU and GB IBANs.

 Both platforms strive to meet the financial needs of organisations, that otherwise require meticulous and time-consuming processes.
-Note that, unlike traditional banks, these platforms are more flexible, give easy access to your banking requirements and provide more features than what traditional banks offer.
+Note that, unlike traditional institutions, these platforms are more flexible, give easy access to your financial requirements and provide more features than what traditional entities offer.

 So now that you know about the two platforms, it's time we help you decide which one best suits the needs of your business.